 Jim represents businesses from their beginnings through initial financing, growth initiatives, subsequent financing and ultimate liquidity.
 While a large portion of Jim’s practice is centered in the technology space, Jim also represents entrepreneurs who seek to purchase, operate and grow established businesses in areas such as marketing, packaging, manufacturing and distribution.

 A presence in Chicago’s start-up community, Jim leads HMB’s relationship with and sponsorship of Hyde Park Angels, the most active angel investment organization in the Midwest.
-Jim serves as a mentor at the business accelerator Techstars Chicago and advises at the Polsky Center for Entrepreneurship and Innovation at the University of Chicago’s Booth School of Business as well as Food Foundry, a food start-up accelerator housed at 1871, Chicago’s Technology and Entrepreneurship Center.
+He serves as a mentor at the Food Foundry, a food start-up accelerator housed at Chicago’s Tech & Entrepreneurship Center, has advised at the Polsky Center for Entrepreneurship and Innovation, at the University of Chicago’s Booth School of Business and has served as a mentor at the business accelerator Techstars Chicago.

 A Business-Savvy Approach